ClusterLabs/ha_cluster_exporter/README.md

 While the exporter can run outside a HA cluster node, it won't export any metric it can't collect; e.g. it won't export DRBD metrics if it can't be locally inspected with `drbdsetup`.
 A warning message will inform the user of such cases.

+Please, refer to [doc/metrics.md](doc/metrics.md) for extensive details about all the exported metrics.

 **Hint:**
 You can deploy a full HA Cluster via Terraform with [SUSE/ha-sap-terraform-deployments](https://github.com/SUSE/ha-sap-terraform-deployments).